-A transaction (also termed as business transaction and financial transaction) may be defined as an exchange of value.
+A transaction (also termed as a business transaction and financial transaction) may be defined as an exchange of value.
 In a business environment, it is an exchange of goods or services at a particular price.
 Every transaction changes the financial position of a business and therefore must be recorded in the books of accounts.

-Examples of transaction include payment of salary of $1,000 to a worker, purchases of merchandise from a supplier on credit or purchase of machinery for cash.
+Examples of the transaction include payment of salary of $1,000 to a worker, purchases of merchandise from a supplier on credit or purchase of machinery for cash.

 Classification/types of business transaction

 Business transactions may be classified as:

 - cash and credit transactions

 A brief explanation and examples of each type are given below:

 When cash is paid or received immediately at the time when transaction occurs, the transaction is called a cash transaction.
 It is important to note that where a payment is made using a credit card or a check, such transaction would also be considered as cash transaction.